gdiminneapolis/gdi_refreshers/README.md

 ## How is this different from Toast and Tech or Code and Coffee?

-This is a regularly scheduled event where everyone is focusing on the same topic and learning structure.
+This is a *ir*regularly scheduled event where everyone is focusing on the same topic and learning structure.

 - Guided learning